one-step-closer/ws-worker/README.md

 node <path_to_ws_worker>/ws-worker.js --command=<command> --url=<ws://path_to_ws_server>:<ws_server_port> --ifResult=<true_part_command> --ifNoResult=<false_part_command>
 ```

 `--command` argument is mandatory for a client.
 It determines the script to be run **on a remote machine**.
-If set as a plain string like `--command=myCommand`, the client will look for a `./scripts/myCommand.js` script (path relative to *ws-worker* installation).
-If set in the format of a file name with a relative or absolute path, the client will look for the script file accordingly.
 Alias: `--run`.
+- If the argument is set to a plain string like `--command=myCommand`, the client will look for a `./scripts/myCommand.js` script (path relative to *ws-worker* installation).
+- If set in the format of a file name with a relative or absolute path like `--command=/home/myScripts/myTestScript.js`, the client will look for the script file at specified path.
+- If set as `--command=@myCommand`, the client will pass then `myCommand` token (without leading `@`) to the server as is, considering it to be a special server-recognized command.

+ Several commands may be specified, separated by comma.
+They will be run in sequence.

 `--url` argument is optional.
 If specified, the client will only try to connect to the specified *ws://XXX.XXX.XXX.XXX:YYYY* address.
 Otherwise, the client will search for any instance of server on the local/vpn networks it is connected to.
 The latter possibility is handy for e.g. connecting to a laptop computer that is brought in and moved away and has its IP assigned dynamically.